-Before actually downloading the program file SYNCCALC.
-EXE prepare the directory where you want it to land and where you will actually be using it.
+Before actually downloading the program file synccalc.exe prepare the directory where you want it to land and where you will actually be using it.
 These instructions are meant for PC Windows and are followed by instructions for MAC.

-1. Go to Start | accessories | command prompt.
+- 1. Go to Start | accessories | command prompt.
 Note the directory name just before the command prompt itself.
-One of our computers says: C:\documentsandsettings\HP Administrator>
+One of our computers says:

-2. Using Windows Explorer, go to the folder shown in the command prompt above.
+C:\documentsandsettings\HP\Administrator> - 2.
+Using Windows Explorer, go to the folder shown in the command prompt above.
 Make a new folder, and call it synccalc.
 This is the folder into which you will download the program.
 It will also be where you will run any executions.
-Any data sets that you make to run with SyncCalc would go in this folder also.

-3. Download either synccalc.exe or synccalc.zip into your synccalc folder.
-Different computer security systems respond differently to an .EXE file, so we have two formats available.
-If you download the .ZIP version, you will need to unpack the file synccalc.exe from it.

-4. Download the test data sets demo8lin.txt and demo8nl.txt.
+Any data sets that you make to run with SyncCalc would go in this folder also. - 3.
+Download synccalc.zip into your synccalc folder; you will need to unpack the file synccalc.exe from it. - 4.
+Download the test data sets (optional): demo8.txt, demo9.txt, subarcticData.zip.